aladinovitch/Mighty-Doom-AHK-Script/README.md

 1. Unplug the USB.
 1. To disable the wireless connection on all devices, you can use the `adb disconnect` command from a terminal.

+## Caution
+- The scripts designed to be used while playing the stages, where you need the CTRL held down (finger press).
+However, the script needs to be disabled when you are in the menu, as there the finger won't be always pressed.

+- To release the CTRL press the ALT key.
+Or F1 to exit the script entirely.

+- It is also important to note that sometimes the script may cause the CTRL key to be held down in other applications, such as the web browser.
+If this happens, simply stop the script and click the CTRL key once.

 # Keystrokes